coleifer/micawber/docs/getting_started.rst

 support this, including youtube and flickr.
 There is also a 3rd-party service called `embedly <http://embed.ly>`_ that can convert many types of links into rich content.

 micawber was designed to make it easy to integrate with these APIs.
-There are three main concepts to grok when using micawber:
+There are two concepts to understand when using micawber:

-* :py:class:`~micawber.providers.Provider` objects
+* :py:class:`~micawber.providers.Provider` objects - which describe how to
+  match a URL (based on a regex) to an OEmbed endpoint.
-* :py:class:`~micawber.providers.ProviderRegistry` objects
+* :py:class:`~micawber.providers.ProviderRegistry` objects - which encapsulate
-* :py:mod:`~micawber.parsers` module and its functions
+  a collection or providers and expose methods for parsing text and HTML to convert links into media objects.

 Providers